 - The reason he's angry at Luffy and the Worst Generation is that it diverts people's attentions from him.
 His reason for taking down Doflamingo is that he believes it can make him more famous than them, and he accuses Luffy for trying to hog his fame when he declares he's also going to kick Doflamingo's ass.

-- Awesome, but Impractical: As Vice Admiral Bastille points out, his Hakuba personality is a fearsome speed-demon, but it is ill-suited for match-type fights like the one he's participating because when Hakuba is active, Cavendish, the one who entered the fight, is technically unconscious, and when Hakuba stops, Cavendish would be left sleeping.
+- Awesome, but Impractical: As Vice Admiral Bastille points out, his Hakuba personality is a fearsome speed-demon, but it is ill-suited for match-type fights like the one he's participating in because when Hakuba is active, Cavendish, the one who entered the fight, is technically unconscious, and when Hakuba stops, Cavendish would be left sleeping.

 - Ax-Crazy: Hakuba knows nothing but maiming and killing.

 - Backstory: We're treated to a brief one in the front-page side story that gives out a bit of his past.
-He was a prince of the Kingdom of Bourgeois, who was so charming even since he was a kid, that every young ladies in his country refuses to marry, and that caused him to become a pirate.
+He was a prince of the Kingdom of Bourgeois, who was so charming even since he was a kid, that every young lady in his country refused to marry, and that caused him to become a pirate.
 Cavendish tells said story to Suleiman to explain the weird ships that sail after his that say stuff like "I <3 Cavendish" and "Marry Me" and told him not to fire at them.

 - Badass Longcoat: He wears a white trench coat with purple on the inside.